 If you're the type of person who lives for the summer, you might spend the rest of the year in a state of denial about the not-so-great stuff that comes with the warmer months, such as... ticks.
 Unfortunately, ticks and Lyme Disease are as much a part of the summertime experience as lemonade and sprinklers (in a very different way).
 And no matter what you do, prevention-wise, some tenacious ticks always seem to get through.
 That means a removal is in order, but it's not always easy.
 What should you do if the tick's head gets stuck?

-Ticks can be pretty tricky to remove, as you may already be aware.
-Unfortunately, as someone who was diagnosed with Lyme Disease twice, I have a bit of personal experience with this one myself.
-If you've never been through the tick removal process, though, you might be surprised at how hard it can be to do.
+Unfortunately, as someone who was diagnosed with Lyme Disease twice, I know how tricky it can be to get the little buggers out.
 Some ticks are tiny and impossible to see.
 Other ticks (if they've been hanging out for awhile at the blood buffet) are big and bloated and exasperatingly easy to accidentally pop.
 And still others just refuse to come out in one piece.
 Then what are you supposed to do?

 To prevent this tick's head from separating during the removal process in the first place, the Centers for Disease Control and Prevention gives the following instructions on its website for proper and safe tick removal:

 - Use fine-tipped tweezers to grip the tick as close to the surface of the skin as possible.